Investing Real Estate Investing

 Credit cards

 Credit cards are a great way to pay for repairs, utilities, insurance, and other expenses.
-Depending on your credit score and the cards you may qualify for, you may be able to earn rewards on these purchases or get a 0% APR promotional offer to give yourself more time to pay off the balance.
+Depending on your credit score and the cards you may qualify for, you may be able to earn rewards on these purchases or get a 0% intro APR promotional offer to give yourself more time to pay off the balance.

 Hard money loans

 Hard money loans are usually not for long-term financing and often come due in full within a year.
 Hard money loans are usually a last resort due to the onerous terms, rates, and fees associated with this type of loan.
+However, sometimes real estate investors will use hard money to quickly fund a deal while they work on lining up longer term financing elsewhere.
+It can be a great strategy to help you move quickly and avoid losing a deal, but it’s typically a strategy best left to experienced investors.

 How to find your first property

-The age-old saying in real estate is location, location, location.
-Where your property is located is important, but so are other factors if you want your investments to be profitable.
 There are several avenues available to find your real estate investments.
 The most successful real estate investors use multiple sources simultaneously to find the best deals.

 Real estate agents and the MLS